Carlosrincong/AWS-Solutions-Architect-Associate/DynamoDB/README.md

 each table must to have id  and sort key (optional).
 Local and global index to improve the data access

 Billig options:
-- Provisioned: read/write expected and scale based on these limits, predictable use
+- Provisioned: read/write expected and scale based on these limits, usefull for predictable use.
+Pay for provisioned read capacity units (RCU) and write capacity units (WCU), You can optionally autoscale RCU and WCU.
-- On demand: storage/read/write, scale troughtput to meet the demand
+- On demand: storage/read/write, scale troughtput to meet the demand.
+You pay for what you use, but is more expensive.

 - record, attribute and table

 You can use Amazon DynamoDB Accelerator (DAX), which is an in-memory store for DynamoDB, without the need to modify application logic.

+There is two types of table:
+- Standard
+- Infrenquent Access